jaredhanson/oauth-resource-token-resp/draft-hanson-oauth-resource-token-resp.md

 --- abstract

-This document specifies a new parameter `resource` that is used to explicitly include the resource identifier of the resource that the access token in the token response is intended for.
+This document specifies a new parameter `resource` that is used to explicitly include the resource identifier of the protected resource that the access token in the token response is intended for.
 This `resource` parameter serves as an effective countermeasure to "mix-up attacks".

 --- middle

 # Introduction

+In traditional OAuth deployments, there is typically a pre-known relationship between authorization servers and the resource servers they protect.
+Clients that request access to protected resources are manually registered ahead of time and understand the relationship issued access tokens and the protected resources for which those tokens are intended.

+As OAuth evolves to support more loosely-coupled deployments, clients are dynamically discovering configuration using OAuth 2.0 Protected Resource Metadata
+{{!RFC9728}} and OAuth 2.0 Authorization Server Metadata {{!RFC8414}} and
+registering using OAuth 2.0 Dynamic Client Registration Protocol {{!RFC7591}}.

 This document defines a new parameter in the token response called `resource`.
 The `resource` parameter allows the authorization server to explicitly include the identity of the protected resource(s) for which the access token is intended.
+The client can compare the value of the `resource` parameter to the resource identifier of the protected resource (e.g., retrieved from its metadata) it believes it is interacting with.
 The `resource` parameter gives the client certainty about the protected resource(s) for which the access token is intended and enables it to send access tokens only to the intended recipients.
+Therefore, the implementation of the `resource` parameter serves as an effective countermeasure to mix-up attacks.

 # Response Parameter resource